Alex Caffi: Later life

-After F1 he raced on and off in sports and touring cars, mainly in the United States, where in 1998 he had an IRL test at Pikes Peak Raceway.
+After F1, Caffi raced on and off in sports and touring cars, mainly in the United States, where in 1998 he had an IRL test at Pikes Peak Raceway.
 After a brief career in Spanish and Italian Touring Cars, Caffi found his niche in sportscars, racing in GTs, FIA Sportscar, and ALMS.
 He returned to International motorsport in the IRC Rally Monte-Carlo 2011, driving a Skoda Fabia S2000.
-25 years after his Formula 1 career Italian Alex Caffi won on the streets of the Principality during the Monaco Grand Prix Historique 2016.
+25 years after his Formula 1 career, Caffi won on the streets of the Principality during the Monaco Grand Prix Historique 2016.
 Caffi was one of the high-profile winners during the 10th running of the GP Historique when he guided the Kessel Racing Ensign N176 to victory in the Pre 1977 3-litre F1 race.

 In 2016, Caffi formed his own racing team Alex Caffi Motorsport.
 Alex Caffi Motorsport entered the NASCAR Whelen Euro Series on the same year as its formation, competing on a part-time basis for its debut season before stepping up to full-time competition in 2017.
 The team took part in the NASCAR Whelen Euro Series under the Alex Caffi Motorsport guise for five seasons before it was rebranded to Academy Motorsport in 2021 after entrepreneur Federico Monti became the co-owner of the team.
-Academy continues to compete in the NASCAR Whelen Euro Series to this day, currently fielding the #1 Ford Mustang and #5 EuroNASCAR FJ 2020 in both EuroNASCAR PRO and EuroNASCAR 2.
+Academy continues to compete in the NASCAR Whelen Euro Series to this day, currently fielding the No. 1 Ford Mustang and No. 5 EuroNASCAR FJ 2020 in both EuroNASCAR PRO and EuroNASCAR 2.

-When he is not racing he is an instructor at the official Subaru Italia safety driving and racing school.
+When Caffi is not racing, he is an instructor at the official Subaru Italia safety driving and racing school.